sourcegraph/scip-go/README.md

 ## Cutting releases

-1. Land a PR with the following changes:
+1. Land a PR with updated `internal/index/version.txt`

-    - A ChangeLog entry with `## vM.N.P`
-    - Updated version in `internal/index/version.txt`

 2. From the `main` branch, trigger the [release workflow] via **Actions → release → Run workflow**, entering `M.N.P` as the version.